-A Preliminary Multiple Subject Credential authorizes teaching all subjects, in a selfcontained class in grades twelve and below, including preschool, in classes organized primarily for adults, and in classes for English Learners.
+A Preliminary Multiple Subject Credential authorizes teaching all subjects, in a self-contained class in grades twelve and below, including preschool, in classes organized primarily for adults, and in classes for English Learners.
 The Preliminary Multiple Subject program requires completion of Subject Matter Competence via the CSET to ensure compliance with No Child Left Behind legislation.
-The following units/requirements are necessary to complete requirements for this credential.
-Prerequisites to being admitted to the program are listed below.
-A Certificate of Clearance must be granted prior to enrollment in courses requiring fieldwork.
-Prerequisite courses must be completed before beginning methods courses.